Combining Optimisation and Simulation Using Logic-Based Benders Decomposition

-Recall that while $f_k$ is, a priori, a function of all of the decision variables, in practice $f_k$ might depend strongly on a proper subset of the objects.
-In the case of Example \ref{example:intro} for instance, if the job data is not too pathological, then the delays are unlikely to depend at all on distant time periods.
-This also depends on the current solution; the fewer staff we allocate to nearby time periods, the wider the window of dependence could be be.
-We can show that a given window is wide enough by making the worst-case assumption outside that window, and manually verifying that the bound is still valid.
+Recall that while $f_\omega$ is a function of all of the decision variables, in practice it might depend only on a proper subset of the objects.
+In Example \ref{example:intro}, for instance, the delay of the jobs released in a given time period depends mostly on the number of staff in nearby time periods.
+If there are not too many concurrent jobs, then the delays are unlikely to depend at all on distant time periods.
+This is contingent on the current solution; the fewer staff which allocated to adjacent time periods, the wider the window of dependency will be.
+To exploit this more generically we will need some new notation.